We work to shape a community where every child has the opportunity to reach his or her full potential. It’s purposeful work which calls for:

 - An invested community, with the awareness to expect more from the people and programs that affect families, and the commitment to provide long-term support.

 Mandated Reporter Training

 To keep children safe, we need our community to recognize abuse and neglect and know how to report it.
-Over the years, we’ve focused more and more on preventing child abuse and neglect.
-It’s our way of investing in the future of our children, here and now, before problems even have a chance to occur.
+It’s Family Futures way of investing in the future of our children, here and now, before problems even have a chance to occur.

 What is Mandated Reporter Training?

 Mandated Reporter Training teaches you how to recognize and report child abuse and neglect.
-During the 3-hour session, you’ll learn about topics such as:
+During the 1.5 or 3-hour session, you’ll learn about topics such as:

 - The Child Protection Law